BIO

 PHOTO BY Vincent LeChapelin

-As a sound artist and researcher based in Bristol, Lia engages new audiences through collaborative encounters with art in public spaces using performance, composition, installation and intervention.
-Recorded and Live events explore the relationship to sound and listening, often engaging environmental recording, voices, instrumentation, film, radio and most notably ecological live audio transmission methods.
+Lia Mazzari (b.
+Merano, Italy) is a sound artist and researcher working with open-source sound transmission technologies in environmental research as unique tools for alternative ‘live’ models of listening, responding to, and composing with more-than-human environments.
+Her solo and collaborative works span activist radio labs, cryospheric sound transmissions, whip cracking performances and experimental cello concerts.
+Recorded and ‘live’ events explore the relationship to sound and listening, often engaging environmental recording, voices, instrumentation, film, radio and most notably ecological live audio transmission methods.

-Lia performed alongside Tarek Atoui, Ashley Paul, Takahiro Kawaguchi, Angharad Davies, Ilan Volkov, Christof Migone, David Toop, Sarah Davachi, Áine O’Dwyer, Maria Chavez.
-She’s regularly collaborated with artists Sholto Dobie and Tom White.
-Recent projects also include Decameron-19: dispatches from the isolated city, The Precarious Art Workers Choir as a protest and response to art workers cuts post pandemic, and occasional collaborations with London based Soundcamp.
+Lia performed alongside Tarek Atoui, Ashley Paul, Takahiro Kawaguchi, Angharad Davies, Ilan Volkov, Christof Migone, David Toop, Sarah Davachi, Áine O’Dwyer, Maria Chavez, Sholto Dobie and Tom White.
+Recent projects also include an audio-visual performance project ‘panOrama’ with Kathy Hinde and Dali de Saint Paul and occasional ‘listening and radio’ collaborations with London based Soundcamp Cooperative.